-The RCS messaging app is set for a major redesign, and one of the upcoming features we’re most looking forward to is the new Dark Theme, which will make it kinder to your eyes when you’re texting at night.
+The RCS messaging app has had a major Material Design facelift, and the biggest addition is the new dark theme, which is kinder on your eyes when you’re texting at night.

 Read more: Best smartphone